 Making sure that your social media presence reflects who you are is tanamount to success.
 As a working from home professional, it is one of the most important skills to have.
-Even more so when it comes to working remotely.
+Even more so when it comes to tele-commuting.
 By building a solid online presence, you can boost your employability and create the right impression with employers.

-The way you present yourself online is important for any type of job, but it has become essential if you want to work remotely.
+The way you present yourself online is important for any type of job, but it has become essential if you want to tele-working.
 By brushing up your skills on how to present your professional persona on social media, you will quickly learn how easiest online while also boosting your employability.

 Some of the essential skills that fall into this category have to do with privacy and security settings, and you should also learn how the things you post on social media impact your audience.
 By discovering how your social media influences your professional reputation online, you can easily harness the benefits of being present on multiple platforms and increase your chances of getting suitable jobs.
-In addition to presenting your best digital picture on your remote work profile and maintaining a professional online presence, building the skils in demand for working remotely are critical to your success.
+In addition to presenting your best digital picture on your remote work profile and maintaining a professional online presence, building the skils in demand for tele-commuting are critical to your success.

 Building Skills in demand for Remote Work